oestradiol/VRC-Mods/README.md

 ## ProneUiFix
 Current features:
-- Simple fix to the Desktop Ui glitch that happens on some avatars that opening the menu while you're proning will cause it be mispositioned.
+- Simple fix to the Desktop Ui glitch that happens on some avatars, that opening the menu while you're proning will cause it be mispositioned.

 ## ToggleFullScreen
 Current features: